kushagra-18/kushagra-18/README.md

 ### Hi there 👋

-I am a self-taught data scientist from India currently working from Hyderabad.

 - 👨‍💻 I’m currently studying Btech CSE in Gurugram
 - 🎨 I love to create ML models and deploy them in Web or Android!